ntop/ntopng/doc/nedge/src/routing.rst

 Custom gateways can also be created at will.
 A typical example is the use of a single WAN port to route the traffic through different gateways.
-All the gateways and the nEdge WAN port itself are connected through a multiport swtich.
+All the gateways and the nEdge WAN port itself are connected through a multiport switch.
 In this case, all the gateways must be on the same IP network in order for nEdge to correctly route the traffic through them.